 So, there are good reasons you find yourself drawn to these special times of the day.
 They are the times when energy shifts.
 Many people love to watch the rising and the setting sun.
 These are safe windows for gazing at the sun.

-Some people like sunrises, and others prefer sunsets.
+Some people like sunrises and others prefer sunsets.
 Still, others are feel equally drawn by both solar events.
 These celestial events are not just beautiful, and they project an energy that resonates with us on a spiritual level.
-It is why sun gazing is enjoyable.

 Spiritual Twilight Windows